ChiefOopyGoopy/ChiefOopyGoopy/README.md

   - lil bit o' JAVA

 ## Other Info
-- 🔭 I’m currently working on learning a whole lot
+- 🔭 I’m currently working on learning a whole lot and my degree
 - 🌱 I’m currently learning GIT
 - 📫 How to reach me: aidanm42104@gmail.com